Water leaks

 Cause:

-• In addition to this, the area to be compacted must be much larger.
-Cable and hose openings must also be sealed.
+• In addition, the area to be sealed must be much larger.
+The openings for the distribution of cables and hoses must also be sealed.

-• Rubber o-rings for wiring holes must be checked for damage and correct installation (completely disconnected).
+• The rubber sealing rings for the wiring holes must be checked for damage and correct installation (completely disconnected).

-• The tailgate hinge attachment points may leak.
+• The tailgate hinge mounting points may leak.

 Corrective action:

-• Check rubber o-rings and replace if necessary.
+• Check the rubber sealing rings and replace them if necessary.

-• Check the attachment points of the hinges and, if necessary, re-seal them with sealant.
+• Check the hinge attachment points and re-seal them with sealant if necessary.

-Check cable and hose routing holes for rubber o-rings
+Check the cable and hose routing holes for rubber sealing rings

 Diagnostics: